borntofrappe/game-development/Practice/Target Practice/README.md

 #### Fire

-The demo highlights the path of the projectile through the table of points describing the trajectory.
-Leaning on `Timer.lua`, the idea is to set up an interval to progressively use the points in the table for the projectile's own position.
+The trajectory as described in the previous demo helps to move the projectile from the perspective of the player.
+In the demo specifically, `Timer.lua` helps to progressively move the cannonball at an interval.

 ```lua
 Timer:every(